h00dieB0y/samba/app/api/README.md

 ## Features

 - **Product Management**:
-  - Create, read, update, and delete products.*(Coming soon)*
+  - Create, read, update, and delete products.*(Coming Soon)*
-  - Search products by name, category, and other attributes.*(Coming soon)*
+  - Search products by name, category, and other attributes.*(Coming Soon)*
   - Pagination support for product listings.

 ## Getting Started

-These instructions will help you set up and run the project on your local machine for development and testing purposes.
+Follow these instructions to set up and run the project locally for development and testing purposes.

 ## Prerequisites